jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-10-iot-bigdata-mongodb-deployment-kubernetes-part1.markdown

 ## 🎬 Introduction

-This blog post series is intended to give an overview of how datastores capable of supporting high volumes of data from IoT and Big Data services can be deployed on Kubernetes.
+This blog post series is intended to give an overview of how datastores capable of supporting high volumes of data from IoT devices and Big Data services can be deployed on Kubernetes.
 To start with, the [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) primitive will be used to set up and deploy a [mongoDB Replica Set]().
 Then, it will demonstrated how other Kubernetes primitives such as [Secret]() can be applied to secure our initial, dummy deployment.
 An upcoming article will explain how to [shard]() mongoDB.
-It is assumes that you already have an up and running K8s cluster, such as [minikube]().
+It is assumed that you already have an up and running K8s cluster, such as [minikube]().

 ## 📖 StatefulSet Primitive

 A StatefulSet is a K8s [Controller](https://kubernetes.io/docs/concepts/architecture/controller/) that manages the deployment and scaling of a set of Pods based on an identical container spec.
 However, conversely to what happens with [Deployment]() Controllers, these Pods are not interchangeable: each Pod has a persistent identifier that it maintains across any rescheduling.

-A StatefulSet shall be associated to a [Service](), to expose its Pods, and to a [PersistentVolumeClaim]() to gain persistent storage.
+A StatefulSet shall be associated to a [Service](), to expose its Pods, and to a [PersistentVolumeClaim]() template to gain persistent storage for Pods.

 ## Basic Deployment of a mongoDB Replica Set

-First of all a new namespace named `datastores` is created.
+First of all, a new namespace named `datastores` is created.

 {% highlight shell %}
 kubectl create namespace datastores